eldridgea/blog/content/post/dnsonward.md

 I wanted to have a home DNS service similar to consumer routers that would take local traditional DNS requests and forward them to an upstream DNS service but only using encrypted DNS.
 This way all my home devices could be upgraded to encrypted DNS in one fell swoop.
 I also wanted to make it easy for others to use and have some well known services preconfigured for use.

 I built and open sourced [Dnsonward](https://github.com/eldridgea/dnsonward).
 It’s a docker container that can be started and pointed to some popular DoT servers and also allow you to configure your own.
-This is built on top of the excellent [CoreDNS](https://coredns.io/) -- written in go, performant, and modular it fit this use case perfectly.
+This is built on top of the excellent [CoreDNS](https://coredns.io/) -- being written in go, performant, and modular made it fit this use case perfectly.

 ## Quickstart